Injuries: UK and international

 The Scotland and European Health for All (HfA) Database provides comparative mortality trend data for Scotland and countries in Europe, by gender, for the following types of injuries:

 - Suicide and Self-Inflicted Injury

 - External Cause Injury and Poisoning

-A summary of the current injury statistics and surveys drawing on the above injury database is now available from the recent publication, Injuries in the European Union 2003-2005(2.96MB).
+A summary of the recent injury statistics and surveys drawing on the above injury database is available from the recent publication, Injuries in the European Union 2008-2010(2.96MB).